 Multiple links, Single ISP, Single address spaces per link

-Multiple Links, Multiple ISP, Single address space
+Multiple Links, Multiple ISPs, Single address space

 What’s the catch?